CodeNinja86/Ionic4_Firebase_Song_List_Shower/README.md

 # Ionic4 Firebase Song List Shower

-## How to use this template
+## What's new?

 *This template does not work on its own*.
-The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).
+The project applied some change for angularfirebase2/database adaption.
 To use this template, either create a new ionic project using the ionic node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/ionic-team/ionic2-app-base).

 ### With the Ionic CLI: